rangv/MarchWorkshop/AzureIoTCentral/README.md

 2. On the Users page, choose “Add User” to add a user.

 3. When you add a user to your Azure IoT Central application, choose a role for the user from the Role drop-down.
-Learn more about roles in the Roles in Azure IoT Central section of this article

 ![User Role](images/userrole.png)